robert-bor/aho-corasick/README.md

 System.out.println(html);
 ```

 You can also emit custom outputs.
-This might for example be useful to implement a trivial named entity
+This might for example be useful to
-recognizer.
-In this case use a PayloadTrie instead of a Trie:
+implement a trivial named entity recognizer.
+In this case use a
+`PayloadTrie` instead of a `Trie` as follows:

 ```java
 class Word {